-Addison's disease, also known as hypoadrenocorticism, is a hormonal disease that can make a dog become very ill due to imbalanced electrolytes.
+Addison's disease is a hormonal disease that can make a dog become very ill due to imbalanced electrolytes.
 Learn about Addison's disease in dogs and find out how to treat it.

 What Is Addison's Disease?

-The scientific term for Addison's disease is hypoadrenocorticism, a term which generally means "low adrenal hormones."
-Addison's disease occurs when the adrenal glands do not produce an adequate amount of hormones to keep the body's electrolytes in balance.
+The scientific term for Addison's disease is hypoadrenocorticism, a term that generally means "low adrenal hormones."
+Addison's disease occurs when the adrenal glands do not produce an adequate amount of the hormones necessary to keep the body's electrolytes in balance.

 The adrenals are tiny glands located near the kidneys.
-When a dog experiences stress, normal adrenals will produce extra cortisol to help the body deal with the stress.
-When there is not enough cortisol in the body, the body cannot continue to function normally if it cannot produce enough cortisol.
-The water and electrolytes in the body get out of balance, which can lead to serious illness.
+When a dog experiences stress, normal adrenal glands will produce extra cortisol to help the body adjust to the physiological effects of stress.
+However, the body cannot continue to function normally if it cannot produce enough cortisol.
+The water and electrolytes in the body get out of balance, leading to serious illness.

 Addison’s disease is relatively uncommon in dogs.
 It is much less common than the opposite condition in dogs, Cushing’s disease, which causes an overproduction of cortisol.

 Dogs with Addison's Disease may exhibit no signs at first.
 When signs do appear, they can vary from mild to severe.
 Be aware that the signs of Addison's disease may be vague and are similar to the signs of other illnesses.

-If you notice these or other signs of illness that last more than a day or two, you should see your veterinarian.
+If you notice these or any other signs of illness that last more than a day or two, you should see your veterinarian.